Creates a new Matrix44 instance.

 A new Matrix44 instance representing the combined rotation

-A new Matrix44 instance representing the transposed matrix
+A new Matrix44 instance representing the Y-axis rotation

 Represents a 4x4 matrix stored in column-major order (OpenGL/WebGL style).
 This class provides immutable matrix operations and is used for 3D transformations including translation, rotation, and scaling.